-Although origami roses are amongst the most popular paper folding projects, many of the roses are far beyond a beginner's capabilities.
+Although origami roses are amongst the most popular paper folding projects, many rose designed are far beyond a beginner's capabilities.
 The Kawasaki rose, for example, has 29 steps and includes both inside and outside reverse folds.
 It's a beautiful design, but very intimidating if you're just learning the basics of the art of paper folding.

 If you're looking for a simple origami rose, this design fits the bill.
 It's a modification of a traditional model based on the origami... blintz base form.

-The easy origami rose in this tutorial is simple enough for a child to fold, but most children will have better luck folding from a larger square of construction paper.
+The easy origami rose in this project is simple enough for a child to fold, although most children will have better luck folding from a larger square of construction paper.
 Tiny folds require an attention to detail that can be frustrating for little paper folders.

 01 of 08

 The project uses colored notepaper squares that are the same color on both sides.
-The squares measure approximately 3 1/4 inches and create a flower that is about 1 1/2 inches wide.
-Adjust the size of the paper as needed to get the size of flower you desire.
+The squares measure approximately 3 1/4 inches and create flowers that are about 1 1/2 inches wide.
+You can adjust the size of the paper as you wish to change the size of the flowers.

 02 of 08